PRECIOUS-Gold steadies near 2-month highs, SPDR inflow supports

 * Bullion steadies after hitting 2-month high

-* Silver last week made biggest weekly gain since Sept 2008 (Updates prices)
+* Silver saw biggest weekly gain since Sept 2008 (Changes dateline, byline, adds quotes, updates prices; previous SINGAPORE)

 By Zhe Sun